Rights-based approach to development: Criticism

-This new development theory of rights-based approach has been met with positive feedback as well as criticism.
-There are thoughts that incorporating the language of human rights with development is just a change of terminology and doesn’t change the programs being implemented.
-The ability for a state to implement public policy has been hindered due to the need to comply with economic and social rights (ESC rights).
-Development practices without combining them with human rights has been more effective in implementing and monitoring programs.
-Therefore, the need to combine human rights with development is not necessary for the beneficiaries.
+The new development theory of a rights-based approach has been met with positive feedback as well as criticism.
+There are thoughts that incorporating the language of human rights within development is simply a change of terminology and does not change the programs being implemented.
+The ability of a state to implement public policy has been hindered due to the need to comply with economic and social rights (ESC rights).
+Development practices that have not been combined with human rights have been more effective in implementing and monitoring programs; therefore, the combination of human rights with development is not necessary for beneficiaries.

-While there still is more positive feedback when dealing with rights-based approach to development there are still criticisms surrounding the focus on combining human rights with development.
-These criticisms stem from the idea that changing the terminology will not increase NGOs' productivity or even necessarily the NGOs' programs that are being implemented.
-Just by stating that the government and corporations should now be responsible for development as an issue of human rights does not mean that any changes in procedures will occur.

-Another criticism that has been brought up is that there have been many NGOs that have combined the ideas of human rights along with development before the term "rights-based approach to development" was coined.
-There has been a natural linkage between development and rights and there has frequently been pressure on states and governments to be involved with issues of human rights as well as development.
-Therefore, in many cases, changing the terminology will not increase the effectiveness of the state.
+While there still is a majority of positive feedback regarding rights-based approaches to development there are still criticisms surrounding the idea that changing terminology will not increase NGOs' productivity or even necessarily the effects of the NGOs' programs that are being implemented.
+Simply stating that governments and corporations should now be responsible for development as an issue of human rights does not mean that any changes in procedures will occur.
+In addition, many NGOs have combined the ideas of human rights and development long before the term "rights-based approach to development" was coined.
+The natural linkage between development and rights and alongside pressure on states and governments to be involved with issues of human rights as well as development.
+The pre-existing presence of these issues suggests that changing the terminology will not increase the effectiveness of the state.